Guest Blog: Solo travel tips to Edinburgh Festivals

 Why visit Edinburgh as a solo traveller?

 I think it's fair to say that solo holidays in Scotland are a great idea and many of these reasons cover the whole nation.
-Edinburgh in particular though is an ideal destination to travel to alone.
+Edinburgh in particular, though, is an ideal destination to travel to alone.

 1. Countless cultural activities and things to do

-Edinburgh is a city with an abundance of art galleries, museums, theatres, and concerts, and that is especially true during one of the eleven festivals that take place in the city
+Edinburgh is a city with an abundance of art galleries, museums, theatres, and concerts, and that is especially true during one of the eleven festivals that take place in the city.

 One of the downsides of flying solo for many is the downtime; the hours that can't be filled.
-Luckily, unaccopmapnied travel in Edinburgh can be an around the clock flurry of activities should you wish.
+Luckily, unaccompanied travel in Edinburgh can be an around the clock flurry of activities should you wish.
 Late-night openings of museums and galleries are common during festivals such as the Edinburgh Art Festival and the Edinburgh Science Festival.
 The likes of the Film Festival or the International Festival ensure concerts and movies go on into the wee hours.

 The bottom line is, no matter the time of day, you'll likely find an event or activity to pack out your trip to Edinburgh.